 It's 11pm, you're hungry, and everything looks closed.
 Hawaii shuts down early — but these spots don't.
 Your guide to eating after the sun goes down.

 Hawaii isn't NYC or Tokyo — most restaurants close by 9pm, and finding food after 10pm can feel impossible.
-After years of late flights, bar crawls, and midnight cravings, I've mapped out every decent late-night option.
+After years of late flights, bar crawls, and midnight cravings, we've mapped out every decent late-night option.

 Fair warning: late-night dining in Hawaii is mostly casual.
 Think ramen shops, izakayas, 24-hour diners, and bar food.
 If you want fine dining, eat earlier.
 If you want to satisfy that 1am craving, keep reading.